JakeMiddleton4/LearningSQL/World_populations_ii/README.md

 6. How many countries have the letters 'The' in the name?
 7. What was the total population of each continent in 2010?

-My answers to these questions can be seen in 'world_populations_ii_code'
+My answers to these questions can be seen in 'code' file.